CSS-Electronics/canedge-influxdb-writer/README.md

 ---
 ## Other practical information

+### Change timestamps
+If you wish to test the script using old data, you can change the timestamps so that the data is 'rebaselined' to today, minus an offset number of days.
+This is useful e.g. if you want to use the InfluxDB Cloud Starter, which will delete data that is older than 30 days.
+To rebaseline your data to start today minus 2 days, simply add `days_offset=2` in the `DataWriter` initialization.

 ### Change verbosity
 By default, summary information is printed as part of the processing.
 You can parse `verbose=False` as an input argument in `list_log_files`, `SetupInflux` and `DataWriter` to avoid this.